cjungmann/schemafw/userguide/MinimumCustomClass.md

 control.
 That might mean a *table*, with *tr* and *td* elements, or a *ul* with *li* elements.
 They can be in the template, or called from the template.

 In the example above, a *div* element is created.
+For flexibility in adding attributes, It is better to use *xsl:element* rather than the element itself.

-The three attributes of the *div* each contribute to the proper handling of the class:
+The three attributes of the example *div* element each contribute to the proper handling of the class:

 - **class="newtype"** is included to signal to a CSS stylesheet how to display the class.